ashukv12/go-tutorial/README.md

 This repo contains Golang tutorials with simple examples.

 ## Getting Started

 - Golang Installation and Setup

+  Download the Windows MSI installer file from [Go’s official download page](https://golang.org/dl/).
+Open the installer and follow the on-screen instructions to install Go in your windows system.
+By default, the installer installs Go in C:\Go

 - [Writing your first Go program](https://github.com/ashukv12/go-tutorial/tree/main/first-program)

+  To run the above program, use this command:

+  `go run main.go`

 ## Packages
 - [Golang packages](https://github.com/ashukv12/go-tutorial/tree/main/03-packages-and-scopes)